Żary: Economy

-For several centuries the town was a center of a “free state”.
-Its residents grew wealthy through trade and craftsmanship.
-As early as the 14th century the town featured guilds of clothiers, dry-goods merchants, brewers, cobblers, and dyers.
-In the 19th century the town had become a powerful industrial center.
-The local textile factories, employing 50% of all area people working in industry, played a particular role in the city's economy.

 During World War II a branch of the Focke-Wulf aircraft factory was moved to the town.
 In April 1944, after a bombing raid of the Allies, some buildings of the Old Town were reduced to a heap of rubble.

 Today Żary, which is a county seat, features headquarters of many offices and institutions, used by residents of this part of the region, including the Tax Office, Social Insurance Institution, Employment Office, 8 bank branches, insurance companies, high schools, and the Lusatian Higher School of the Humanities.

 Żary's border area location has a significant influence on its economic growth.
 In the proximity of the city (20–40 km) there are Polish-German border crossings in Olszyna, Łęknica, Przewóz, and Zasieki as well as a railroad checkpoint in Forst. Żary is also an attractive tourist destination.

 Transport

 Two main national roads, no. 12 and 27 intersect in Żary.
 They run together on a stretch of the city bypass.
 Two of the three sections of the city bypass that have been opened have significantly improved the traffic in the city.
 Construction of the bypass was subsidized by the Phare Fund.
 Presently, work continues on the last section of the bypass, which will be completed in 2005.

 In the proximity of the city runs the international European route E36 from Berlin to Bolesławiec, which soon will be transformed into the A18 autostrada.
 On this road, near the border with Germany, 25 km from Żary, in nearby Olszyna there is one of the biggest cargo terminals in the country.
 Construction of the A18 and A4 highways is underway and should be completed by the end of 2010.
 The E36 on the German side is known as the Bundesautobahn 15 highway, providing a quick access to Berlin via a network of motorways.
 The international airports in Berlin are about 160–185 km away, about a one-and-a-half-hour drive away.

 Inter-City trains travel from Berlin and Hamburg via Żary to Kraków.
 In a relatively short distance from Żary there are smaller airports in Babimost near Zielona Góra as well as in the German town of Rothenburg (about 15 km from the border crossing at Przewóz).

 In Żary there are two telecommunication companies, having a great effect on the quality of provided service.
 The city has also good coverage of wireless service providers.
 It also has a fiber optic network that offers quick Internet access.